NIRaspberryJam/MCNI/README.md

 # MCNI
 A library built by the NI Raspberry Jam team that extends the Minecraft Pi Edition MCPI library to add additional functions for use at the Jam.
+Still very much work in progress and builds on top of the current mcpi library.

 # Building for PyPi
 The package can be built with